chrishah/post-assembly-intro/README.md

 ```bash
 (user@host)-$ cat quast_results/latest/report.txt
 ```
 Or check out the html version of the report (`quast_results/latest/report.html`) which you can open in your web browser.
+If you are working on a remote server, you'll have to download the html to your local computer first.

 Quast gives a whole lot of other useful things but for these I refer you to the quast [homepage](http://quast.sourceforge.net/quast).